RobvEmous/StateMachineTesting/README.md

   * For Windows users, download it from the Oracle [website](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html).

 * Graphviz, which contains the `dot` utility for visualizing the learned models, you need the command line tools.
-  * For Linux users, install using apt-get or another package manager.
+  * For Linux users, install using apt-get or another package manager:
 ```
 $ sudo apt-get install graphviz
 ```